bythreedu

 A Complete Portrait Project

-The capstone is a self-directed portrait series — your chance to apply everything from all 8 units in a single cohesive body of work.
+The capstone is a self-directed portrait series — your chance to apply everything from all 7 units in a single cohesive body of work.
 You plan, shoot, edit, and present 8–12 images around a subject or theme of your choosing.
-This becomes the anchor of your portfolio and the proof of everything built over 16 weeks.
+This becomes the anchor of your portfolio and the proof of everything built across the full course.

 • ◎